GitteV-2159432/BackendProjectAssignment/Accessibility Documenation.md

 # Challenges Gitte and Francis faced while doing the screenreader

 - get into using screenreader again
+- what tags are the right one, eg. h2 or p

 # What we did